Howling II: Your Sister Is a Werewolf

 Howling II: Your Sister Is a Werewolf (also known as Howling II and Howling II: Stirba – Werewolf Bitch) is a 1985 American horror film directed by Philippe Mora and direct sequel to the 1981 film The Howling.
-The film stars horror film veteran Christopher Lee along with Reb Brown and Annie McEnroe as they try to defeat Sybil Danning's werewolf queen Stirba and stop a werewolf group's plans to conquer the world.
+The film stars horror film veteran Christopher Lee, Reb Brown, Annie McEnroe and Sybil Danning and focuses on a group of people trying to stop werewolf queen Stirba and her group's plans to conquer the world.
 Although Gary Brandner, author of The Howling novels, co-wrote the screenplay, the Howling II: Your Sister Is a Werewolf is largely unrelated to his 1979 novel The Howling II.